22940dev/hugo-frameview/content/about.md

 👋 I love [making](https://nikitavoloboev.xyz/projects/) and [sharing](https://wiki.nikitavoloboev.xyz/sharing/sharing.html) things I have built with the world.

 🚙 Born in Moscow.
-Currently based in Eindhoven, Netherlands.
+Currently studying in Eindhoven, Netherlands.

 🔭 I am creating an [Open Source Website](https://github.com/learn-anything/learn-anything) for [learning any topic on Earth with Interactive Maps](https://learn-anything.xyz/).